 The original offer was rejected and the seller's counteroffer must be accepted in writing.

-When the seller accepted the price but excluded the stove, this action constituted a counteroffer, effectively rejecting the original offer.
-This means that the buyer must formally accept the counteroffer in writing for a valid contract to be established, as verbal agreements do not typically satisfy the requirement for written acceptance in real estate transactions.
+When the seller accepted the offer of $210,000 but excluded the stove, this constituted a counteroffer.
+The original offer was modified, and thus the buyer must accept the counteroffer in writing for it to create a valid contract.

 A) The original offer was rejected and the seller's counteroffer must be accepted in writing.